Improved Robustness and Hyperparameter Selection in the Dense Associative Memory: Modification and Consistency with Original

 Reasoning about the learning rule (Equation \ref{Eqn:ModernHopfieldLearningOriginal}) is slightly trickier than the update rule.
-We must ensure the network learning remains consistent rather than just the sign of an energy difference.
+We must ensure the network learning remains consistent rather than just the sign of the energy difference.
 Furthermore, there is already a scaling factor \(\beta\) present.
-We will show that we can pull the scaling factor within the interaction function and keep its intended behavior of shifting the argument of the \(\tanh\) function, and hence that we can achieve the same calculation as the original network with our modifications.
-The argument here is largely the same as in Section \ref{Section:UpdateRuleModification}, including the requirement for homogeneity of the interaction function, although in our tests all interaction functions trained to completion (including the non-homogenous leaky rectified polynomial interaction function).
+We will show that we can pull the existing scaling factor within the interaction function and keep its intended action of shifting the argument of the \(\tanh\) function, and hence that we can achieve the same calculation as the original network with our modifications.
+The argument here is largely the same as in Section \ref{Section:UpdateRuleModification}.

-[ModernHopfieldModificationTheorem]{Theorem} \begin{LearningRuleTheorem} The behavior of the modern Hopfield network learning rule (Equation \ref{Eqn:ModernHopfieldLearningOriginal}) is unchanged when moving the scaling factor \(\beta\) inside the interaction function evaluations, up to adjusting the scaling factor. \end{LearningRuleTheorem}
+[ModernHopfieldModificationTheorem]{Theorem} \begin{LearningRuleTheorem} The Dense Associative Memory, equipped with a homogenous interaction function, has unchanged learning behavior (Equation \ref{Eqn:ModernHopfieldLearningOriginal}) when moving the scaling factor \(\beta\) inside the interaction function evaluations, up to adjusting the scaling factor.
+That is: